wp-plugins/groupdocs-viewer/readme.txt

 == Frequently Asked Questions ==

 = Is this a free plugin? =
 Not really.
 We do have a free plan, but it comes with a number of restrictions.
 We offer a free 14-day trial so you can try the plugin out before committing to using GroupDocs.
-For more details on all plans available, please see this page.
+For more details on all plans available, please see <a href=" http://groupdocs.com/purchase/api-pricing" rel="nofollow" target="_blank">this page</a>.

 = Can I store documents on a local storage? =
 No, documents can only be stored either on our cloud storage, or any of the following 3rd party storage providers:
 <ul>
 <li>Dropbox</li>
 <li>Amazon S3</li>